akungta/price-service/README.md

 Usages
 ---

-* Indicate the START of the batch for the provider "akash"
+* Indicate the START of the batch for the provider "akash".
+(This can also be considered as unique session identifier)
 ```
 curl -X POST "http://localhost:8080/provider/akash/START" -H  "accept: application/json"
 ```